cseligman.com

 Online Astronomy eText: Satellites (Moons)

-The Satellites (Moons) of Saturn: Rhea
+The Satellites (Moons) of Saturn: Rhea Link for sharing this page on Facebook

-Close-up of leading side of Rhea, showing intense cratering, taken with the Voyager spacecraft in 1980.
-Note the streaky alignment of smaller craters at the "top" of the picture, suggesting multiple collisions by fragments of individual objects, such as ejecta from larger collisions, or fragile comets.
+Closeup of leading side of Rhea, showing intense cratering, taken with the Voyager spacecraft in 1980.
+Note the streaky alignment of smaller craters at the "top" of the picture, suggesting multiple collisions by fragments of individual objects such as ejecta from larger collisions or fragile comets.
 (Voyager, NASA, Calvin J. Hamilton, apod030608)

-A portion of the side of Rhea which always faces Saturn, taken by the Cassini spacecraft during a close (60,000 miles distance) approach in March of 2006.
-An intensely cratered surface, which can have hardly changed in more than a billion years, save by additional cratering so frequent that the older craters no longer appear round, having been shattered by more recent cratering.
-About 1000 miles in diameter, Rhea is Saturn's second largest moon, although much smaller than Titan, which is four times its diameter, and sixty times its volume.
+A portion of the side of Rhea that always faces Saturn, taken by the Cassini spacecraft during a close (60,000 miles distance) approach in March of 2006.
+An intensely cratered surface which can have hardly changed in more than a billion years, save by additional cratering so frequent that the older craters no longer appear round, having been shattered by more recent cratering.
+About 1000 miles in diameter, Rhea is Saturn's second largest moon, although much smaller than Titan, which is four times its diameter and sixty times its volume.
 Primarily made of water ice, Rhea is presumed to have a small rocky core, as mixtures of ice and rock this large should have generated some heat during their formation, allowing heavier materials to sink to the center.
 (Cassini Imaging Team, SSI, JPL, ESA, NASA, apod060530)

 Data for Rhea